-I want to assume an AWS Identity and Access Management (IAM) role through AWS Security Token Service (STS) without generating a PackedPolicyTooLarge error.
+I tried to assume an AWS Identity and Access Management (IAM) role through AWS Security Token Service (AWS STS) and received the "PackedPolicyTooLarge" error.

 Short description

-When you assume an IAM role through STS, you might receive a PackedPolicyTooLarge error message with one of the following details:
+When you assume an IAM role through AWS STS, you might receive a "PackedPolicyTooLarge" error message with one of the following details:

-Note: n represents the percentage of used space in the PackedPolicySize.
+Note: The variable n represents the percentage of used space in the PackedPolicySize limit.

-STS lets you pass in the following types of session tags:
+STS lets you pass in the following types of parameters when you assume the IAM role:

-STS stores the data relating to the tags, policies, and ARNs within the AWS session token.
+STS stores the data related to the session tags, inline policies, and managed policy ARNs within the AWS session token.
 All this data counts towards the PackedPolicySize limit.

 Note: Customer managed policies must be in the same AWS account as the IAM role that you're assuming.

-When set, session tags, inline session policies, and managed policy ARNs increase the size of an AWS session token.
+When you pass session tags, inline session policies, and managed policy ARNs are passed, you increase the size of a session token.
 However, there's a finite token size limit that applies, regardless of the number of session tag and session policy quotas that are used.
-Exceeding the finite limit generates an error.
+The "PackedPolicyTooLarge" error occurs because the finite limit was exceeded.

 Inline session policies and session tags are serialized and compressed in the session token.
-This makes it difficult to determine how much of the PackedPolicySize gets used before making an AssumeRole call to STS.
+As a result, you might not be able to easily determine how much of the PackedPolicySize is used before the AssumeRole API call to STS is made.

 Note: The AWS CloudTrail logs for AssumeRole, AssumeRoleWithSAML, and AssumeRoleWithWebIdentity show the PackedPolicySize.
 Also, as part of the response, the AWS API returns the percentage of the PackedPolicySize that's used in the request.